Assess the digital estate

 The following tools help you assess your environment to determine the suitability of migration and best approach to use.
 For helpful information on choosing the right tools to support your migration efforts, see the Cloud Adoption Framework's migration tools decision guide.

-Create a new migration project
+Create a new server migration project

 - Select Azure Migrate.